 If requested by UEFA, clubs must exclusively display on giant screens in the stadium a special video feed featuring the UEFA Europa League branding and including information and images from all matches of the competition.

 From the group stage onwards, simultaneous or delayed transmissions on public screens outside the stadium in which a match is played (e.g. in the stadium of the away club or in a public place anywhere) may be authorised, subject to:

 a licence being granted by UEFA at its sole discretion (after consultation with the audiovisual right holders in the territory of the screening); and

 authorisation being granted by the public authorities.

-Until the third qualifying round (inclusive), such transmissions on public screens are subject to the terms of Paragraph 66.01.
+Until the play-offs (inclusive), such transmissions on public screens are subject to the terms of Paragraph 65.01.